Module Details

 CR_KDNET_8 Bachelor of Science (Honours) in Computer Systems 7 Mandatory

-CR_KITMN_8 Bachelor of Science (Honours) in IT Management 7 Elective
+CR_KITMN_8 Bachelor of Science (Honours) in IT Management and Cybersecurity 7 Elective